nrfconnect/sdk-nrf/doc/nrf/libraries/networking/nrf_cloud.rst

 Every time nRF Cloud starts a communication session with a device, it verifies whether the device is uniquely associated with a user.
 If not, the user association procedure is triggered.
-When adding the device to an nRF Cloud account, the user must provide the correct device ID and PIN (for Thingy:91 and custom hardware) or HWID (for nRF9160 DK) to nRF Cloud.
+When adding the device to an nRF Cloud account, the user must provide the correct device ID and PIN to nRF Cloud.

 The following message sequence chart shows the flow of events and the expected application responses to each event during the user association procedure: